albertofinardi/Alexa_AC_Dimmer/README.md

 # Alexa-AC-Dimmer

-A project based on a NodeMCU (ESP8266) board to create a physically and Alexa controllable AC Dimmer Switch
+A project based on a NodeMCU (ESP8266) board to create a physically and with Alexa controllable AC Dimmer Switch

 ## Part List
 - NodeMCU (ESP8266) board;